shinglyu/shinglyu.github.io/_drafts/multi-region-domain-names-and-load-balancing-with-aws-route53.md

 }
 ```

 Notice that we use a `count`, this will repeat the block once per element for `var.deploy_hostnames`, which contains the `https://api-eu.example.com` and `https://api-us.example.com`.
-Also keep an eye on the weighted_routing_policy.
+Also keep an eye on the ``weighted_routing_policy`.
 We have `weight = 1` so every record will get equal share of the weight.
-So this block will be expand to something like:
+This block will be expanded under the `count` to something like:

 ```
 resource "aws_route53_record" "balanced" {